+Again, the RM is merely a tool.
 But it’s not the only tool we use.

 Once the RM is completed, we use it as part of a larger weighting system that takes into account factors like leadership, location, risk, potential investment amount, etc. Ultimately, that system helps us determine which investments to make, how much we should invest and how hands-on we’ll be with the program.